-Disciplinary action is the outcome or sanctions determined for violation of Norms for Community Living and Policies as defined in Non Satis Non Scire.
-Actions have consequences, and a student who has engaged in unacceptable actions must expect disciplinary action to be determined with residence life staff, student life staff, the Community Review Board, or by the dean of students.
-An overview of the conduct hearing processes utilized to determine disciplinary action can be viewed in the Conduct Hearing Procedures section.
+Disciplinary action is the outcome or sanctions determined for violation of Norms for Community Living and Policies as defined in the Hampshire College Student Handbook.
+An overview of the conduct hearing processes utilized to determine disciplinary action can be viewed in the Formal Conduct Process section.

 Hampshire College values the use of educational and restorative practices in reaching outcomes that engage students in experiential learning.
 Punitive sanctioning is also utilized where appropriate and may be paired with educational and restorative outcomes.
 For more information about disciplinary outcomes, visit the Disciplinary Outcome Definitions section.